Some tools of the UX Design trade.

 4) Do you honestly think that a hardworking person with no college degree can learn this on their own from internet/books/practice and break into this industry?

 People do this all the time, so yes.
 User experience design is a mixture of interface design principles and empathy-based, qualitative and quantitative research.
 It will be harder without a design degree as you will have to do a lot of self-studying, but it’s completely possible to go without college and get into UX design.

 If you’re interested in trying to go the self-taught route, check out my introductory digital product design class on Skillshare.
 It goes over the entire design process, shows you what skills are necessary to do the job, and gives you the opportunity to practice your skills on a project.
 By enrolling in my Skillshare class, you’ll also gain free access to all other classes on the platform with a two-month trial.

 5) If such person does break into the industry, will they do really well in the long run?

 If they truly care about improving the experience that people have when interacting with an interface, yes.
 UX designers do best when they care most about the love of people rather than money or financial security (although those are also important!).
 If you don’t care about people, UX is probably not for you.

 6) Besides having a good portfolio, what other qualities do you think a person should have to do well in the industry?

-Empathy and passion.
+Compassion.
 A love of people.
 A curious mind.
+Ethical principles.
 An interest in constantly learning new things.
 Willingness to hear other opinions and come to a compromise.

 7) Are you happy with your current compensation?